Trade Desk Inc (NASDAQ:TTD) Director David B. Wells Sells 6,639 Shares

-Trade Desk Inc (NASDAQ:TTD) Director David B. Wells sold 6,639 shares of the company’s stock in a transaction that occurred on Wednesday, June 3rd.
-The shares were sold at an average price of $350.00, for a total transaction of $2,323,650.00.
-Following the sale, the director now owns 17,256 shares in the company, valued at $6,039,600.
-The sale was disclosed in a filing with the SEC, which is available at this link.
+Trade Desk Inc (NASDAQ:TTD) Director David B. Wells sold 6,639 shares of the company’s stock in a transaction on Wednesday, June 3rd.
+The shares were sold at an average price of $350.00, for a total value of $2,323,650.00.
+Following the completion of the transaction, the director now directly owns 17,256 shares in the company, valued at approximately $6,039,600.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

-Trade Desk (NASDAQ:TTD) last posted its quarterly earnings data on Thursday, May 7th.
-The technology company reported $0.90 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.09 by $0.81.
-The firm had revenue of $160.70 million for the quarter, compared to analysts’ expectations of $158.10 million.
-Trade Desk had a net margin of 17.44% and a return on equity of 20.65%.
-The business’s quarterly revenue was up 32.8% on a year-over-year basis.
-During the same quarter last year, the company posted $0.49 EPS.
-On average, research analysts anticipate that Trade Desk Inc will post 1.94 EPS for the current year.
+Trade Desk (NASDAQ:TTD) last announced its quarterly earnings data on Thursday, May 7th.
+The technology company reported $0.90 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.09 by $0.81.
+Trade Desk had a return on equity of 20.65% and a net margin of 17.44%.
+The firm had revenue of $160.70 million during the quarter, compared to analysts’ expectations of $158.10 million.
+During the same period last year, the business posted $0.49 earnings per share.
+The company’s revenue for the quarter was up 32.8% compared to the same quarter last year.
+As a group, equities analysts anticipate that Trade Desk Inc will post 1.94 EPS for the current fiscal year.

-A number of brokerages recently commented on TTD.
-Stifel Nicolaus upped their price target on shares of Trade Desk from $225.00 to $265.00 and gave the company a “hold” rating in a research note on Wednesday, February 26th.
-Pivotal Research restated a “buy” rating and set a $345.00 price target (up from $267.00) on shares of Trade Desk in a research note on Friday, May 8th.
-BidaskClub upgraded shares of Trade Desk from a “buy” rating to a “strong-buy” rating in a research note on Friday, May 8th.
-DA Davidson cut shares of Trade Desk from a “buy” rating to a “neutral” rating and dropped their price target for the company from $310.00 to $300.00 in a research note on Monday, May 11th.
-Finally, Zacks Investment Research upgraded shares of Trade Desk from a “hold” rating to a “buy” rating and set a $333.00 price target on the stock in a research note on Saturday, May 16th.
-Nine investment analysts have rated the stock with a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the stock.
-The stock has a consensus rating of “Buy” and an average target price of $282.07.
+Large investors have recently made changes to their positions in the company.
+Truvestments Capital LLC purchased a new position in shares of Trade Desk in the first quarter worth about $25,000.
+Panagora Asset Management Inc. raised its position in Trade Desk by 254.8% during the fourth quarter.
+Panagora Asset Management Inc. now owns 110 shares of the technology company’s stock valued at $29,000 after acquiring an additional 79 shares in the last quarter.
+Canada Pension Plan Investment Board raised its position in Trade Desk by 79.6% during the first quarter.
+Canada Pension Plan Investment Board now owns 194 shares of the technology company’s stock valued at $37,000 after acquiring an additional 86 shares in the last quarter.
+CSat Investment Advisory L.P. raised its position in Trade Desk by 23.8% during the first quarter.
+CSat Investment Advisory L.P. now owns 198 shares of the technology company’s stock valued at $38,000 after acquiring an additional 38 shares in the last quarter.
+Finally, Signaturefd LLC raised its position in Trade Desk by 266.7% during the fourth quarter.
+Signaturefd LLC now owns 176 shares of the technology company’s stock valued at $46,000 after acquiring an additional 128 shares in the last quarter.
+Hedge funds and other institutional investors own 69.43% of the company’s stock.

 The Trade Desk, Inc, a technology company, provides a self-service omnichannel software platform that enables clients to purchase and manage data-driven digital advertising campaigns in the United States and internationally.
 The company's platform allows clients to manage integrated advertising campaigns in various advertising channels and formats, including display, video, audio, native and social, and on a multitude of devices, such as computers, mobile devices, and connected TV (CTV).